Mathématique: Chapter 64

 “Ninety minutes?”
 Mitchell eyed Young.
 “What’d you have to do, buy him dinner?”

-“Well done,” Landry said.
-“All of you.”
+“Well done,” Landry said, “all of you.”

 Carter’s attention snapped to Landry so hard it was like the man had landed a fishhook in her cheek.
-Beside Young, Teal’c tensed.

-Young felt a sinking sensation in his chest.
-Sheppard glanced laterally at him, looking to Young’s face for cues and not liking whatever he saw there.
+Sheppard glanced laterally at him, looking to Young’s face for cues and not liking what he saw there.

 “Oh no,” Carter breathed.

-“What!?”
+“How is that possible!?”
 Mitchell was half out of his chair.
-“How is that possible?
-He’s been on world for weeks now.
+“He’s been on world for weeks now.
 There shouldn’t—”

 “Vagonbrei?”
 Young demanded.

 “Sam, that was months ago.
 We’ve all been tired.”
 Mitchell turned to Young.
-“Vagonbrei was a planet where we were looking for a weapon to defeat the Ori but instead we found a shitty plague that almost killed us all.”
+“Vagonbrei was a planet where we were looking for a weapon to defeat the Ori but instead we found a shitty parasite that almost killed us all.”

 Landry raised his eyebrows at Mitchell, but all he said was, “She’s working on exactly that, colonel.
 She hopes to have results by tomorrow.”

-Young propped his elbow against the arm of his chair, and let his forehead drop into his hand.
+Young propped his elbow against the arm of his chair and let his forehead drop into his hand.

 Jackson, he thought, his mind full of dread, what the hell did you do?
-We need you, god damn it.
+We need you, damn it.

-“We will speak later,” Teal’c said quietly.
+“We will speak later,” Teal’c said.

 Young nodded.